Real World Field Service Management Survey

 Who does have FSM software?

-The average size of a company who uses FSM software is 14.5 techs, with an average of 13.8 vehicles.
+The average size of a company that uses FSM software is 14.5 techs, with an average of 13.8 vehicles.
 The smallest one reporting FSM had 5 and the largest had 99.

 It doesn’t matter how many people or trucks you have, saving an hour or two of productivity per week adds up fast.